ethancanne/gias-hope-2/content/posts/our-christmas-wish-list-of-miracles-join-us-in-giving-the-gift-of-hope.md

   Help a child with special needs become an orphan no more.

-  Your gift supports adoption grants that give children the miracle of a forever, loving family.
+  Your gift supports adoption grants that give orphaned-children with special needs the miracle of a forever, loving family.

   “God sets the lonely in families.” — Psalm 68:6

   ### **🔓 $350–$1,000 · Free a Family from Modern-Day Slavery**

-  Partner with us to bring restoration and freedom to families trapped in human trafficking and exploitation.
+  Partner with us and to bring restoration and freedom to families trapped in human trafficking and exploitation.

   Your gift helps provide rescue, rehabilitation, and the hope of a new beginning.

   ### **❤️ $300–$1,000 · Save a Child’s Life**

-  Help fund a life-saving heart surgery for a child in poverty.
+  This one is especially important to our family as our Gianna was a brave heart-warrior.
+You can Help fund a life-saving heart surgery for a vulnerable child in poverty.

   This gift brings more than medical care — it brings hope, healing, and a future.

-  ### **🧒 $400 · Keep a Family Together in China**
+  ### **🧒 $400 · Keeps a Family Together in China**

   Help a vulnerable child receive therapy, education, and medical care for a whole year.